dsabzanov/SwiftUI-Coursera-Projects/README.md

 ReservationForm
   - Demonstrates the creation of a TextField inside a Form, updating the @State value, and detechting the changes inside that TextField.

+Little Lemon Reservation Project
+  - This final project demonstrates all skills learned in the SwiftUI course under one app.